TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

 Rolling back files
 ------------------

-If the file was changed or deleted but it is necessary to recover it (to the latest commited state) use the command:
+If the file was changed or deleted but it is necessary to recover it (to the latest committed state) use the command:

 .. code-block:: none

     > git checkout doc_src/git_short_manual.rst
     > git checkout 123.txt

-The introduced changes will be cancelled - this is why this command should be performed with caution.
+The introduced changes will be canceled - this is why this command should be performed with caution.

 Unwanted files